berettavexee/events-scrapper/README.md

   * Event location isn't scrapped
   * Tickets url isn't scrapped
   * Recurrent events and day saving time were not tested
+  * Need an argument to specify the ical output filename